Computer Science and Information Systems

 Hours: 3

-The course will introduce related concepts and techniques to build intelligent systems that aim at acting rationally given perceived and represented knowledge.
-An overview of artificial intelligence techniques include knowledge representation, problem solving, reasoning, deduction, searching, planning, learning, etc. Advanced topics in application areas, such as natural language processing, computer vision, pattern recognition, and robotics will also be examined.
-Prerequisites: CSCI 515.
+This course introduces students to the history of Artificial Intelligence (AI), its different types, and its various applications We also go over the major approaches, representational techniques, and core algorithms for the main branches of AI.
+Topics to be covered include knowledge representation, problem solving, reasoning, deduction, searching, planning, and reinforcement learning.
+Advanced topics in application areas, such as natural language processing, computer vision, pattern recognition, and robotics will also be examined.
+Prerequisites: CSCI 513 or CSCI 515.

 CSCI 540 - Computer Architecture